One house on the border of two countries

 - House is on the market for $109,000

-(CNN)Imagine entering through the front door of a two-story house in Beebe Plain, Vermont, then heading out to the backyard and standing in Standstead, Quebec.
+(CNN)Imagine entering through the front door of a two-story house in Beebe Plain, Vermont, then heading out to the backyard and standing in Stanstead, Quebec.

 Brian DuMoulin, 71, inherited the property from his aunt over 40 years ago.
 Built in 1782, the nine-bedroom, three-bathroom historic building known as the "Old Stone House" rests on the US and Canadian border.
 The south side faces Canusa Street in Vermont, a name referencing the two countries where the building stands.
 DuMoulin is now trying to sell the home, which has been vacant for years, but it hasn't been easy.
 He told CNN affiliate WCAX that he has yet to accept any offers.